-Securing funding can be tricky for start-ups in Kenya.
-Banks are not always willing to lend to young companies with little to no revenue track record or credit history, while many international financing options are difficult to access for African companies.
-Fortunately, however, there are several new alternative financing options available to Kenyan start-ups that not many entrepreneurs are actually aware of.
+Securing funding can be tricky for businesses in Kenya.
+Banks are not always willing to lend to young companies with little to no revenue track record or credit history.
+While many international financing options are difficult to access for African companies.
+Fortunately, there are several new alternative financing options available to Kenyan start-ups and small businesses.
+Most, that not many entrepreneurs are actually aware of.

 Crowdfunding is a relatively new way of financing that isn’t as widespread in Africa yet as it is in the US, the UK or in Europe.
 However, as a start-up in Kenya you can apply for crowdfunding through the Africa-centric crowdfunding platform LelapaFund.

 BitBond is the first global peer-to-peer lender that leverages the world’s first digital currency bitcoin.
 BitBond allows borrowers around the globe to apply for a bitcoin-based small business loan regardless of their location.
-The fact that bitcoin in Africa isn’t really a thing yet, doesn’t prevent local businesses from applying for loans on BitBond, as loans can be received in the local currency equivalent to the bitcoin amount that is being borrowed.
+The fact that bitcoin in Africa isn’t really a thing yet, doesn’t prevent local businesses from applying for loans on BitBond.
+Loans can be received in the local currency equivalent to the bitcoin amount that is being borrowed.

 Online merchants are the favoured borrowers on BitBond’s platform.
 However, any start-up that is confident that it can repay the small business loan is encouraged to apply.

 Alternatively, you could also apply for an interest-free microfinance business loan from the US-based microfinance peer-to-peer lender Kiva.
-Kiva offers small loans to entrepreneurs and small businesses across Africa and other emerging markets with no interest charges to help small businesses to jump-start expand existing operations.
+Kiva offers small loans to entrepreneurs and small businesses across Africa and other emerging markets.
+All this with no interest charges to help small businesses to jump-start expand existing operations.

 Kiva works with local microfinance institutions in Kenya and has been lending successfully in the Kenyan market for several years.